Jalen Harris: Scarborough Shooting Stars (2022)

 On May 24, 2022, Harris signed with the Scarborough Shooting Stars of the Canadian Elite Basketball League (CEBL).
 In his first game with Scarborough, Harris recorded 18 points, 4 rebounds and 4 assists, shooting 40 percent from the field (6-of-15), in an 80–70 loss against the Montreal Alliance.

 Westchester Knicks (2022–2023)

 On September 25, 2022, Harris secured a contract with the New York Knicks of the NBA, officially ending his season-long ban in the process, but was waived at the end of training camp.
 On October 24, 2022, Harris joined the Knicks' G League affiliate Westchester Knicks' training camp roster.

 Return to Scarborough (2023)

 On April 17, 2023, Harris re-signed with the Scarborough Shooting Stars.
 However, he was waived on July 19.

 Windy City Bulls (2023–2024)

-On November 2, 2023, Harris joined the Windy City Bulls where he averaged 12.3 points, 3.1 rebounds and 2.5 assists en 23.7 minutes per game.
+On November 2, 2023, Harris joined the Windy City Bulls where he averaged 12.3 points, 3.1 rebounds and 2.5 assists in 23.7 minutes per game.